Institute for Health Metrics and Evaluation: Research

 IHME gathers health-related data and develops analytical tools to track trends in mortality, diseases, and risk factors, and capsulizes many of its research findings in data visualizations.
 It evaluates interventions such as vaccines, malaria control policies, cancer screenings, and birth care.
 To enable researchers to replicate IHME's work and to foster new research, IHME created the Global Health Data Exchange (GHDx) where methods and results are cataloged and freely accessible.

 IHME also has launched policy reports on a wide range of topics, including a June 2010 report on child and maternal mortality.
 The findings were updated in 2014.
 In 2009, IHME launched its series of Financing Global Health policy reports.
 Annual updates have been published since then.

 Recent publications have included estimations of causes of death worldwide, the incidence of HIV, TB, and malaria, as well as obesity, cigarette smoking, heart disease, and small area estimation of diabetes rates in the United States.
 IHME has also worked with other organizations on projects.
 For example, IHME researchers helped create the 2010 WHO World Malaria Report, generating all the estimates for insecticide-treated nets.
 IHME has also collaborated on country-level research projects, including a partnership with the Kingdom of Saudi Arabia to help create a health surveillance system to track disease trends and inform policy.

-On March 26, 2020, the institute published a study which concluded that roughly 81,000 people could die from COVID-19 in the United States in four months' time.